DESTRealm/optionally/README.md

 print $args[1]; // outputs output.txt
 ```

+Note: Optionally will probably use the appropriate `Spl*` classes in a future
+revision to make it easier to access the `Options` object as an array.

-The astute reader might have noticed the `argv()` method call at the end of our
+At this juncture, an astute reader might have noticed the `argv()` method call
-earlier example code.
-This instructs optionally that it shouldn't expect
+at the end of our earlier example code.
+This instructs Optionally that it
-anything more from your code and that it's OK to return an `Options` object.
-You
+shouldn't expect anything more from your code and that it's OK to return an
-must call `argv()` when you're finished setting Optionally up, no excuses.
-The
+`Options` object.
+You must call `argv()` when you're finished setting Optionally
-reason for this is mostly a mix of asthetics and internal infrastructure;
+up, no excuses.
+The reason for this is mostly a mix of asthetics and internal infrastructure (okay, it's mostly internal infrastructure); calling `argv()`
-calling `argv()` when you're finished setting up options front-loads the
+when you're finished setting up options front-loads the processing and makes
-processing and makes capturing exceptions (seen later in this README) easier.
+capturing exceptions (seen later in this README) easier.

 You've probably also taken note that I didn't do anything with the options yet,
 and there's a reason: Optionally doesn't know anything about them!
 Optionally
 uses a modified version of PEAR's `Console_GetOpt internally` and puts absolutely
 no effort into parsing the command line for options--beyond what you've told it.

 Let's give it some options.
+All of the following examples will assume that
+you've made the appropriate declarations to include Optionally in your code.

 ## Optionally and Options